Table of Contents:

 Play is a pleasurable activity during which animals engage in behaviors that are not part of the immediate business of life, but rather are performed in mimicry, rehearsal, or display.
 During play, dogs behave without real seriousness – running, jumping, chasing, mouthing, chewing, wrestling, biting, hiding, and even humping.
 In play, all behaviors are a game to the players and are performed for fun.
 There is no hidden agenda.

 Dogs have a unique gesture, the play bow, that signals “play mode.”
-The signal involves dogs going down on their elbows with their rear end elevated, tail raised and wagging.
+This signal involves dogs going down on their elbows with their rear end elevated and tail raised and wagging.
 During such posturing, they have on their “play face,” with mouth open and ears pricked.
 They may bark to signal their wish to solicit another’s involvement, and may approach or withdraw from a potential play partner while pouncing and leaping about.

 Play is usually, but not always, between two or more individuals.
 Sometimes dogs without partners will play by themselves.
 Solitary play is a rather sad event and may even have unwanted long-term repercussions.

 Why Do Dogs Play?

 It has been suggested that play is a necessary part of growing up for all young social animals and that, without it, they may not develop to their full potential.
 This does not appear to be the case, as animals deprived of play for reasons of sickness or ill health grow up to be behaviorally indistinguishable from their play-satiated peers.
 This is not to say that “players” may not develop more rapidly than their play-deprived peers, just that the end result often turns out to be more or less the same.